Constrained Variational Inference via Safe Particle Flow: Introduction

-We propose a methodology that leverages CBF techniques to incorporate inequality constraints in VI.
-A barrier functional is introduced to encode the desired constraints on the variational density, which yields conditions on its time derivative.
-Directly modifying this derivative is challenging due to the infinite-dimensional nature of the density space.
-We exploit the Liouville equation \cite{wibisono2017information} to relate the time derivative of the variational density to the particle drift.
-This connection allows us to formulate corresponding CBF constraints on the particle drift.
-We show that satisfying the CBF constraints on the particle drift guarantees that the variational density flow also satisfies the barrier constraints, thereby establishing a rigorous connection between constrained particle flow and constrained VI.
+We propose a methodology that leverages CBF techniques to incorporate inequality constraints in VI in three key steps: (1) a barrier functional encodes the desired constraints on the variational density, yielding conditions on its time derivative.
+These are challenging to work with directly due to the infinite-dimensional nature of the density space; (2) the Liouville equation \cite{wibisono2017information} relates the time derivative of the variational density to the deterministic particle drift, allowing us to instead formulate corresponding CBF constraints on the particle drift; (3) satisfying the CBF constraints on the deterministic particle drift guarantees that the variational density flow also satisfies the barrier constraints.
+The deterministic particle drift is essential for the validity of CBF techniques.
+The CBF-based flow formulation offers an anytime algorithm that ensures constraint satisfaction at any time during the particle evolution, unlike Lagrange multiplier–based methods that only guarantee asymptotic constraint satisfaction.
+Our method provides a principled and computationally tractable way of ensuring density-wise constraint satisfaction, thereby establishing a rigorous connection between safe particle flow and constrained VI.